turingschool/launch-curriculum/module0/lessons/TechnicalDay2.md

 ### Warm Up

 In small groups, take a look at the code below.
 Identify as many pieces as you can from [yesterday's technical session](./TechnicalDay1.md).
-It is ok if not all of this code makes sense or is familiar!
+It is OK if not all of this code makes sense or is familiar!

 ```c#
 var name = "Megan";